bjoydeep/obs-streaming/InstallSpark.md

     To prepare `your-cert.crt` file:
     1. In any namespace of the OpenShift cluster, there is a configmap called `kube-root-ca.crt `.
 This has the authority chain
     1. Just copy the contents and create `your-cert.crt`.
 In my macOS, this file needed to be created under /etc/ssl/certs/

+This will install latest Spark.
+At the time of writing this, it installs __Spark Version 3.3.0__
 #### Spark Operator Install
 Install Spark Operator following : [GoogleCloudPlatform/spark-on-k8s-operator](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator/blob/master/docs/quick-start-guide.md)
 We actually had to run: